Friday, June 25, 2010

 She’s going to be too big

-and too tall
+and too tall, you said,

 a waste of your money,